Quantum Kernels and Support Vector Machines

 scatter(proj, selected_testing_labels)

-Convert original features into fewer features to match the number of Qubits
+Convert original features into fewer features to match the number of qubits.

-## choosing data dimension to encode
+## Choose a data dimension to encode

 N_DIM = 3